NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/M/mirror-ball-snare.md

 #========================================================#
 #                     CORE PROPERTIES                    #
 #========================================================#
 cssclasses:
   - pf2e-items
   - h-line
   - pf2e-item-base
 notetype: pf2e-item
 name: "mirror-ball-snare"
 aliases: "Mirror-Ball Snare"
 source: "Pathfinder Lost Omens The Grand Bazaar"
 pg: ""
-rarity: ""
+rarity: "Uncommon"
 trait01: "consumable"
 trait02: "mechanical"
 trait03: "snare"
 trait04: "trap"
 trait05: "visual"
-trait06: "uncommon"
+trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 6
 weight:
 value: "40"
 subvalue: "gp"
 invest:
 usage: "held in one hand"
 license: "ORC"
 identify:
 description: "A mixture of metal shavings and flash powder inside this small, mirrored sphere ignites when disturbed, causing the ball to flash and spin.
 When a creature enters the square, the ball pops into the air, and all creatures within 10 feet who can see the mirror ball must succeed at a DC 22 Fortitude check save or become [[Conditions/Dazzled|Dazzled]] for 1 round.
 On a critical failure, affected creatures are instead dazzled for 1 minute."
 powerTitle1:
 actionEconomy1:
 type1: